williamyaudev/36h-weather-table/README.md

 # 36h-weather-table

-This is a experimental project for customizing Bootstrap with Sass, and will potentially exhibit larger amount of data in comparison to my existing project.
+This is a 36 hours weather table of all cities in Taiwan using the government Open Data API.

 ## Acknowledgements